conan-io/docs/cheatsheet.rst

 Profiles
 ++++++++

-Profiles allow users to set aspects of the build environment.
+Profiles allow users to set aspects of the build configuration.
 This includes settings_, options_, environment variables and build requirements.
 They can be installed into ~/.conan/profiles.
 They can also be stored in project directories, which can be useful for specific compilation cases, for example cross-compiling.